Jordon Ibe: AFC Bournemouth

 On 14 July 2016, Ibe joined AFC Bournemouth on a four-year contract for a club record £15 million fee.
 A buy-back and sell-on clause was reported to have been included in the agreement.
 In the first three months of his first season, Ibe was a regular in the starting eleven, but according to manager Eddie Howe he lacked consistency and was dropped to the bench.
 He returned to the starting lineup as one of 11 changes in the team for an FA Cup tie with Millwall; they lost 3–0.
 Howe said afterwards that Ibe "hasn't been a regular in the team and that will be a disappointment for him and for us.
 I still feel there's a lot of potential in there, but obviously he's got to fulfil that when he gets chances like today."
 He finished the season with 26 appearances, including 13 league starts, and failed to score.

 Ibe scored his first goal for Bournemouth on 14 January 2018 in a 2–1 victory against Arsenal.

 Ibe was released by Bournemouth when his contract expired on 30 June 2020.

 Return to Derby County

 On 22 September 2020, Ibe returned to Derby County, where he signed on a two-year contract.
 He made only one first-team appearance, and spoke in January about his suffering from depression.
 His contract with Derby County was cancelled by mutual consent at the end of the season.

 Adanaspor

 In January 2022, Ibe signed a three-and-a-half-year contract with Adanaspor of the TFF First League, the second tier of Turkish football.
+He left the club a few months later without making an appearance.

+Ebbsfleet United

+On 14 October 2023, after over a year out, Ibe joined National League club Ebbsfleet United.
+He was released by the club at the end of the 2023–24 season.

+Hayes & Yeading United

+Ibe signed for Isthmian League South Central Division club Hayes & Yeading United in October 2024, and made his debut on 8 October as a second-half substitute in a 2–2 draw at home to Ascot United.
+He made 10 appearances in all competitions before leaving the club by mutual consent at the end of November.

+Hungerford Town

+On 28 January 2025, Ibe joined Southern League Premier Division South side Hungerford Town.

+After spending time playing in Baller League, Ibe joined Superettan side Umeå on trial on 10 July 2025.
+Three weeks later, he was offered a contract by the club.
+However, the move eventually fell through due to complications with obtaining a work permit.

+Sittingbourne

+In October 2025, Ibe joined Isthmian League South East Division club Sittingbourne.

+Lokomotiv Sofia

+On 15 November 2025, Ibe joined Bulgarian First League side Lokomotiv Sofia, signing a contract until 2027.